Find protected areas of countryside

 • local councils and bylaws

-There are restrictions on activities and developments that might affect a designated or protected area, eg building new houses or roads.
-This includes areas next to as well as in those areas.
+There may be restrictions on activities or developments that could affect a protected area, such as building houses or roads.
+These restrictions may also apply to areas nearby.

 Search for protected areas

-To check if your business is next to a protected area, use the NatureScot SiteLink service.
+Check if your home or business is near a protected area using the NatureScot SiteLink service.

 Check if protected area restrictions apply